7 DIY Face Scrubs You Can Make With Ingredients In Your Kitchen

 💡 Do you dream of a perfect skincare routine (and products) but feel it’s impossible since your budget is limited?
 Grab the recipes I’m using to craft 100% natural DIY beauty products that give top beauty brands a run for their money! ❤️ HOMEMADE BEAUTY MADE SIMPLE ❤️

-DIY face scrubs recipes
+DIY face scrub recipes

 Don’t forget to pin these face scrubs!